bufachou/UtilizingLegacySystems/README.md

 # Implementation Description

-For each assignment, please answer the following:

-- Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+# Explain the level of flexibility in your implementation
+The implementation provided showcases a high degree of flexibility inherent in the Adapter design pattern, which facilitates future enhancements and modifications without significant restructuring of the existing codebase.

+The adapter pattern decouples the client from the concrete implementation of the data system.
+The IntegrationSystem doesn't need to know if it's getting data via USB or HTTPS;
+it just knows that it's calling methods from an object that implements CustomerData_HTTPS.

+To add a new system, you would create a new interface and then implement a new adapter that implements this interface while holding a reference to a class from one of the existing systems.
+So the new system can be integrated without modifying the existing system's code.

-- Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+# Discuss the simplicity and understandability of your implementation
+The Adapter class, CustomerDataAdapter, is minimalistic, with straightforward methods that directly map the new system calls to the legacy system's methods.
+The main method in IntegrationSystem class shows a clear example of creating and using the adapter, which provides practical insight into how this implementation ties everything together.

-- Describe how you have avoided duplicated code and why it is important.
+# Describe how you have avoided duplicated code and why it is important.
+I did this through the adapter pattern.
+This pattern allows objects to use one interface to work with other interfaces.
+In the CustomerDataAdapter class, I only wrote the code once to convert the request from the new system to the old system.
+If the way the legacy system is called changes in the future, I just need to update the code in one place instead of copying and pasting the new implementation everywhere.

-- If applicable, mention any design patterns you have used and explain why they were chosen.
+# If applicable, mention any design patterns you have used and explain why they were chosen.
+I use Adapter design pattern.
+The Adapter pattern is a structural design pattern that allows objects with incompatible interfaces to work together.
+It acts as a bridge between two incompatible interfaces.

+I created a Compatible Interface: The CustomerDataAdapter class implements the CustomerData_HTTPS interface, which is the target interface expected by the new system.
+However, instead of implementing the methods from scratch, it adapts the calls to the existing CustomerData_USB interface of the old system.
+This way, the CustomerDataAdapter translates the method calls from the new system into a form that the legacy system can understand.

 # Maven Commands